flare-foundation/state-connector-attestation-types/attestation-types/00004-referenced-payment-nonexistence.md

 Deadlines for a transaction to be attested can be provided in two ways:

 - `deadlineBlockNumber`: The last block number to be considered as valid,
-- `deadlineTimestamp`: The last block timestamp (in seconds) to be considered as valid.
+- `deadlineTimestamp`: The last block timestamp (in seconds since UNIX epoch) to be considered as valid.

 Given a transaction in block `blockNumber` with `blockTimestamp` a transaction for which one of the following is true meets the criteria of being executed in time: